Bootstrapping Autonomous Driving Radars with Self-Supervised Learning

 To better understand the value of each augmentation, we dissect the contribution of individual repurposed and radar-specific augmentations, as well as effect of removing the augmentations from the best combinations.

 0.05in \textbf{Individual augmentations}.
-We begin by comparing the effect of adding the individual augmentations enumerated in Sec.~\ref{sec:augs}.
-We also list three other augmentations that we experimented with but did not yield beneficial results.
+We first compare the effect of adding individual augmentations described in Sec.~\ref{sec:augs}.
+We also list three augmentations that we experimented with but did not yield beneficial results.
 They include two standard SSL vision augmentations: Cutout and Vertical Flip~\cite{chen2020simple}.
 We also tested another radar-specific augmentation, Thresholding, whereby we created a binary mask by setting a power (pixel-value) threshold for the radar heatmap.

 {\ding{51}} {\ding{55}}